 You can also use the Google Cloud Pricing Calculator to estimate the cost of using Cloud Composer.

 Pricing is based on the size of a Cloud Composer environment and the duration the environment runs.
-Cloud Composer environments are billed on a per minute basis based on the number and size of web server nodes, database storage, and amount of network egress.
+Cloud Composer environments are billed on a per minute basis based on the number and size of web server nodes, database nodes and storage, and amount of network egress.

 Cloud Composer pricing is billed in addition to billing for the following services used to run and monitor environments and hold data.

 - Google Kubernetes Engine nodes used for workers and schedulers in an environment.
 These nodes are subject to separate Compute Engine pricing based on the number and type of instances used.
+Persistent Disk used for Redis queue (this disk persists until manually deleted).

 - The data that Cloud Monitoring collects to help you understand your environment's performance and health.
 By default, Monitoring is enabled, and the data is subject to separate Monitoring pricing.